+d.
 Academic Mentoring

 Students who face challenges academically are assigned to faculty mentors who will work with the students in providing additional academic support.
 These students are identified based on their performance in the internal examinations and course-based faculty mentors are assigned.
-This interaction with faculty mentors is aimed at providing students with support on specific courses they have issues with.
+These interactions with faculty mentors are aimed at providing students with support on specific courses they have issues with.
 Mentors work with students in creating education plans or guiding them in their areas of weakness.